-People sometimes mistakenly believe the career prospects in computing to be limited, perhaps from hearing that "computers are easy to use nowadays" or "the jobs are being outsourced overseas."
-In reality, computers are much easier for the public to use, but only because bright people have made them to be so, and the need for ongoing career entrants continues.
-While outsourcing of IT positions is a reality, the domestic growth of computer-related jobs consistently far outpaces the number of jobs heading overseas.
-In the past decade, the nationwide enrollment in all forms of computing degrees has dropped enormously (so outsourcing may actually be the result, not the cause!) and job demand remains high.
-There are many options open to IWU graduates.
+People sometimes mistakenly believe that careers in computing are going away, perhaps from hearing that "computers are easy to use nowadays" or "the jobs are being outsourced overseas."
+In reality, computers are much easier for the public to use, but only because bright young professionals are making them to be so, and the need for new computing graduates continues to increase.
+While outsourcing of some jobs is a reality, the growth of computer-related jobs in the United States consistently outpaces the number of jobs heading overseas.
+In the past decade, the nationwide university enrollment in many forms of computing degrees has dropped (so outsourcing may actually be the result, not the cause!) and job demand remains high.
+Read about employment trends from the Association of Computing Machinery.

 Software engineers focus on software design and maintenance in major projects such as a jetliner.
 Though software engineers may write computer programs, they often work at a broader level, designing and interfacing software modules and mathematically ensuring that overall standards of reliability, security and efficiency are maintained.
 Like other engineers, they communicate extensively with many other members of a design team.
 The need for software engineers is projected to continue to grow rapidly over the next few years.

 Computer programmers write and maintain computer code, using a programming language such as C++ or Python.
 While many traditional programming jobs have been outsourced, programmers increasingly work within sophisticated software development systems that automate much of the coding process and bring their work closer to that of a software engineer.
 Programmers also maintain and apply large libraries of highly optimized code, making their job more interactive than it is often stereotyped to be.